Campus Security Report

 The department provides law enforcement and security, a campus escort service, motorist assistance, educational programs, and crime prevention information for the campus community.

-Uniformed officers patrol the campus using marked police cars, bicycles, and foot patrols and are empowered to arrest any offender and bring that person before the local court system for judgment.
+Uniformed officers patrol the campus using marked police cars, bicycles, alternative patrol vehicles and foot patrols and are empowered to arrest any offender and bring that person before the local court system for judgment.
 The BGSU Police Department and the Office of the Dean of Students work collaboratively to resolve incidents of student misconduct that involve violations of University policy and procedures.
 The BGSU Title IX Coordinator assists in the resolution when misconduct involves sexual harassment and sexual violence.

 The BGSU Police Department encourages accurate and prompt reporting of all crime.
 The BGSU Police investigate incidents of a criminal nature and initiate, before a court of law, any required legal action.
 If needed, immediate assistance is available from the City of Bowling Green Police Division, the Wood County Sheriff’s Office, the Ohio State Highway Patrol, the Ohio Bureau of Criminal Investigation, and the Federal Bureau of Investigation.
 The BGSU Police Department has a mutual aid agreement with the City of Bowling Green Police Division.
 It has joint mutual aid agreements with all other state university police departments in Ohio, and with law enforcement agencies in northwest Ohio.